Bozrem/COMP142/Practice Projects/ProjectOne-NIM/Planning.md

 2. Add an extra if statement at the bottom, using && to make it not run last check
    * Bad solution, inefficient and still fails
 3. Try-Catch statement with print statements to tell user what they did wrong

+I really wanted to find the mathematical way to win this game, so I simulated many scenarios

 ## Resources
 Stack Overflow - [For each char in String](https://stackoverflow.com/questions/2451650/how-do-i-apply-the-for-each-loop-to-every-character-in-a-string)\